GoBootcamp/book/chapters/tricks_and_tips.md

 * always use `gofmt`. [@darkhelmetlive](https://twitter.com/darkhelmetlive)
 * read a lot of source code. [@DrNic](https://twitter.com/drnic)

+## goimports

+[Goimports](http://godoc.org/code.google.com/p/go.tools/cmd/goimports) is a tool that updates your Go import lines, adding missing ones and removing unreferenced ones.

+It acts the same as gofmt (drop-in replacement) but in addition to code formatting, also fixes imports.

 ## Organization

 Go is a pretty easy programming language to learn but the hardest